NVComputing/nvcomputingsite/resources/tips.md

 necessarily mean that you have the best answer!
 Consider the efficiency of your program.
 Think of time and space efficiency (read [this page](/resources/efficiency) for more details).

+- Always keep your eye out for where you can use data structures.
+Sometimes a problem will explicity state that a data structures are used, and sometimes you will have to infer it.

+- Basic dynamic programming can help avoid useless recursion.
+You may have learned the basics of this when finding fibonacci numbers, and would have to use this during a floodfill algorithm.

+- Methods can help avoid repeating code and make your code neater.
+This can be really important when time is of the essence to finish a contest.

+- Greedy Algorithms are incredibly useful at the lower level and should always be searched for.
+A greedy algorithm essentially reduces a problem into a couple of simpler problems and finds the solution to each of these problems.

 <br>

 # Java

+- A few of you may have recognized that eclipse has a debugger.
+This is incredibly useful and I use it frequently.
+You are able to run through each line of your code and check the values of each variable at the time.
+It is incredibly convenient when trouble shooting a testcase that gives an incorrect response.